 In five seasons under Eppler, the Angels never had a winning record.
 Eppler was able to sign big-ticket free agents like Justin Upton, Anthony Rendon, and Shohei Ohtani, and successfully extended Mike Trout.
 However, he was unable to surround that crop of players with enough talent to ever muster a winning record.
 The Angels struggled to develop players under Eppler, particularly hitters, which was one of the main reasons why he was let go following the 2020 season.

 For an organization looking to improve their hiring practices and clean up their corporate culture, Eppler does not come with a clean track record in this regard, either.
-He joins Sandy Alderson as being another executive that hired Mickey Callaway despite his well-known reputation in baseball of being a sexual harasser, and he employed Communications Director Eric Kay, who supplied Tyler Skaggs and other players with oxycodone, which led to Skaggs’s untimely passing in 2019.
+He joins Sandy Alderson as another executive that hired Mickey Callaway despite his well-known reputation in baseball of being a sexual harasser, and he employed Communications Director Eric Kay, who supplied Tyler Skaggs and other players with oxycodone, which led to Skaggs’s untimely passing in 2019.

 Eppler was offered the job over the other leading candidate, former Nationals AGM Adam Cromie, who seemed to be the favorite as of roughly a week ago.
 Eppler is also considered to be close friends with David Stearns, whom the Mets are eyeing as their future target for President of Baseball Operations.
 In the meantime, Eppler will likely lead the baseball operations in conjunction with Alderson.